FOOD TRADITIONS AND ETIQUETTE

 There are two traditions of serving black caviar - Traditional and European.

 In Europe, caviar is served in a special caviar bowl - a large container with ice, where a small glass or crystal vase with caviar is placed.
-Traditionally, a few minutes before serving, caviar is laid out in glass, porcelain, or silver containers, but ice is not added to them.
+Traditionally, a few minutes before serving, caviar is laid out in glass, porcelain, or silver containers, but ice is not added to it.

 Historically, black caviar was always served fresh, and it took a long time to bring it to Europe.
-During transportation, caviar lost its freshness and ended up on the table of Europeans with various flavors, which had to be masked with ice and lemon, which reduced the fishy smell.
+During transportation, caviar lost its freshness and ended up on the table of Europeans with various flavours, which had to be masked with ice and lemon, which reduced the fishy smell.

 From there, the myth that caviar should be served on ice began.
 In reality, caviar should warm up a little at room temperature - only then will its true taste be revealed.

-No matter how you serve this most delicious delicacy, the main thing is that it should be given a place of honor because we are talking about the “queen of the table,” as our ancestors called caviar.
+No matter how you serve this most delicious delicacy, the main thing is that it should be given a place of honour because we are talking about the “queen of the table,” as our ancestors called caviar.

 Ready to Eat